LiatPardoGrinbaum/Memory-Game/README.md

 A timer function.
 We used setTimeOut and SetInterval functions and added animations to some parts of the games.

-&copy; Snir Ganish , Nour Taha , Liat Pardo Grinbaum &copy;
+&copy; Snir Genish , Nour Taha , Liat Pardo Grinbaum &copy;